robbyt/go-supervisor/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/robbyt/go-supervisor)](https://goreportcard.com/report/github.com/robbyt/go-supervisor)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)

+Your Go app needs graceful shutdown and termination handling.
+If you don't "trap" a SIGTERM from a `ctrl-c`, your app may exit without cleaning up resources or saving the final state.
+This is especially important for long-running applications.

-A lightweight, flexible service supervisor for Go applications.
-The `go-supervisor` package provides robust lifecycle management for multiple services with support for graceful shutdown, configuration reloading, and state monitoring.
-It uses a clean interface-based design that makes it easy to implement and test service components.
+This service supervisor for Go applications provides lifecycle management for multiple services and supports graceful shutdown, hot reloading, and state monitoring.
+It uses an interface-based capability design that makes it easy to incrementally implement service features without unnecessary complexity.

 ## Features